meldy04/virtual-bookclub/README.md

 * * *

 ## Usage Guide
 1. After downloading, run main which will prompt you to sign up.
-After signing up, you can input your password and get to the home-screen.
+After signing up, you can get to the home-screen.
    <img height="500" src="images/homescreen.png" width="300"/>
 2. From your home-screen, you can access all the functions listed in [the major features](#features-of-the-software) including creating a book-club, joining a book-club, searching for books, accessing personal notes and book-lists.